stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 A response sent by JDS rejecting some Custom Job declaration.

-This should be a trigger for fallback into some other Pool+JDS or solo mining.
+This SHOULD be a trigger for fallback into some other Pool+JDS or solo mining.

 | Field Name    | Data Type | Description                                            |
 | ------------- | --------- | ------------------------------------------------------ |